FlockyChou/vtubing.info/resources/model/creating-your-own-model.md

 ---
-title: DIY
+title: Creating Your Own Model
 layout: default
-parent: Resources
+parent: Model
-nav_order: 1
+nav_order: 2
 ---

-# Other Guides and Resources
+# Creating Your Own Model
 {: .no_toc }

 ## Table of Contents